- We show you the way how to conduct perfect research

-Qualitative data can have several forms, but usually it consists of text.
-Use our seven steps to get correct data and use our five steps to analyse these data.
+Qualitative data can take various forms, but most often it consists mainly of text.
+Use our seven step method to get correct data and use our five step method to analyze this data.

 What is qualitative data?

 Objects and situations can be shown in real life or on a photo.

 To compare two objects or situations text is used.